patchflow/aimbot/README.md

 ## 🚀 How It Works

-> Inject the Lua script into any Roblox FPS-style game using your preferred executor (Synapse X, Fluxus, etc).
+> Inject the Lua script into any Roblox FPS-style game using your preferred executor (Solara, Fluxus, etc).
 > Press `E` to toggle the aimbot on or off.
 ESP runs automatically.

 ---